ManimCommunity/manim/docs/source/examples/tex.rst

             self.add(tex)

 On the manim side, the :class:`~.Tex` class also accepts attributes to change the appearance of the output.
-This is very similarly to the Text class.
-For example, the `color` keyword changes the color of the TeX mobject:
+This is very similar to the :class:`~.Text` class.
+For example, the ``color`` keyword changes the color of the TeX mobject:

 .. manim:: Example2bLaTeX
     :save_last_frame: